shahriar0651/hasan/_pages/about.md

   - /about.html
 ---

-I am an PhD candidate  the Department of Computer Science at the Virginia Tech.
-I am working as a graduate research assistant (GRA) in the complex network and security research (CNSR) lab under the supervision of Dr. Wenjing Lou.

-My research interests include machine learning and cybersecurity with an application to cyber-physical systems, particularly connected and autonomus vehicles.
+I am currently a PhD candidate in the Department of Computer Science at Virginia Tech, where I work as a Graduate Research Assistant in the Complex Network and Security Research (CNSR) Lab, under the guidance of [Dr. Wenjing Lou](https://www.cnsr.ictas.vt.edu/WJLou.html).
+My research focuses on the intersection of machine learning and cybersecurity, with a particular emphasis on applications to cyber-physical systems, including connected and autonomous vehicles.

 Education
 ======